sfluor/musig/readme.md

-  listen      listen will record the microphone input and try to find a matching song from the database (Ctrl-C will stop the recording) load        Load loads all the audio files matching the provided glob into the database (TODO: only .wav are supported for now) read        Read reads the given audio file trying to find it's song name spectrogram spectrogram generate a spectrogram image for the given audio file in png (TODO: only .wav are supported for now)
+  listen      listen will record the microphone input and try to find a matching song from the database (Ctrl-C will stop the recording) load        Load loads all the audio files matching the provided glob into the database (TODO: only .wav are supported for now) read        Read reads the given audio file trying to find it's song name record      record will record the microphone input and save the signal to the given file spectrogram spectrogram generate a spectrogram image for the given audio file in png (TODO: only .wav are supported for now)

 Flags: